 An institution must report to the Department and disclose in its annual security report statistics the total number of crime reports that were "unfounded" and subsequently withheld from its crime statistics during each of the three most recent calendar years.

 Resources for Help

-Counseling and Psychological Services (CAPS) - Provides confidential mental health series to current students in both emergency and non-emergency situations.
+Counseling and Psychological Services (CAPS) - Provides confidential mental health services to current students.

-Office Hours Phone: 434-395-2409
+Phone: 434-395-2409 Email: CAPS@longwood.edu